zeyuz35/zeyuz35.github.io/vault/SFM.inference.r.md

 ## Onatski (2010) ON10

-Related follow up, Onatski produces an actual method to determine the number of *factors*.
-Need to investigate if this refers to static or dynamic factors.
+Related follow up, Onatski produces an actual method to determine the number of static factors.

+Onatski states that this outperforms Bai and Ng in two key ways:

+- When the signal to noise ratio is low, Bai and Ng tend to underestimate the number of factors
+- When the degree of autocorrelation in the idiosyncratic error tends to be high, Bai and Ng conversely overestimate the number of factors

+Empirically on non-synthetic data, Onatski's method tends to estimate less factors than Bai and Ng, so presumably this means that the autocorrelation is high.
+As usual, it is unclear what is going on on real data.

+They do especially note however, that their estimator tends to underestimate when some of the static factors are very weak.
+This is plausible, if some of the lags of the factors (true dynamic factors) have very weak correlation coefficients.

 Esitmate r as the largest value of $k$ for which the different between the $k$ and $k + 1$ eigenvalues of the covariance matrix exceeds a threshold.